 Define your own Business Model:-

-The successful on-demand business model is developed in accordance with the type of product, services or solutions provided by a company or business.
-Many business models can be explored revolving around these following parameters.
+The successful on-demand business model is developed in accordance with the type of product, services, or solutions provided by a company or business.
+Many business models can be explored revolving around the following parameters.

 Scheduled or Instant Delivery